honghainguyen777/TypeScript_learning/README.md

 ### Custom types
 - Sometimes the type specification of the parameters can get quite long-winded.
 To avoid repeation we can create a custom type: `type StringOrNum = string | number;` then use `StringOrNum` type to replace `string | number` in other lines of code.

-## DOM
-### The DOM interactions and Type Casting
-- We can do DOM queries as in JS with querySelector, etc.
-- EXP: `const a = document.querySelector('a');` -> this is fine in TS
-`console.log(a);` -> also fine in TS
-`console.log(a.href);` -> `Error: Object is possibly 'null'` -> Because *ts files do not have access to the corresponding html file.
-The compiler think it is an object of null
---> add in an exclamation mark `!` at the end of the querySelector: `const a = document.querySelector('a')!;`; `!` says: this will return a value and not null
-- DOM manipulation in TS: it automatically contains special types for every DOM elements (ex.
-HTMLAnchorElement)
-- To do type casting to define the type of a variable/element: `const form = document.querySelector('.a-class') as HTMLFormElement;` (because when we use class in the query selector, TS does not know what is returned type, it only assume to be `Element`) -> we have to cast the type to the type we want.
-Some DOM elements: HTMLFormElement, HTMLInputElement, HTMLSelectElement, ...

 ## Classes
 - Classes in TS is very similar to JS, BUT
 - In JS: `class AClass { constructor(a, b) {this.num1 = a; this.num2 = b}}`